alabou/bcp-007-01/docs/Overview.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119).

-> Make sure normative terms are UPPERCASE.
-Check with Peter on MUST vs SHALL

 ## Dependencies